-The relationship between what we want for children as practitioners, parents and as a nation are examined through global and national policy drivers, legislation and the pedagogy and policies created for them and their families.
-You will be invited to reflect upon your own practice and experiences and consider approaches that keep children at the centre of our vision for the future.
+In this module we will be exploring the relationship between what we want for children as practitioners, parents and as a nation.
+We will make connections between national policy and legislation and the pedagogy and policies we offer for children and families.
+You will be invited to reflect on your own practice and experiences, undertake some independent research and consider approaches that keep children at the centre of our vision for the future.

 Researching Early Childhood

-This module embraces some of the skills that we already have as practitioners or those who support young children within the home and enables you to develop these skills within the context of conducting and reviewing early childhood research.
-High quality academic literature, illuminating the latest findings from early childhood research are explored in order to you to examine the design and decision making process associated with conducting ‘high quality’, ethical early childhood investigations.
+This module embraces some of the skills that we already have as practitioners or those who support young children within the home, and enables you to develop these skills within the context of conducting and reviewing early childhood research.
+High-quality academic literature that illuminates the latest findings from early childhood research is explored, in order for you to examine the design and decision-making process associated with conducting ‘high-quality’, ethical early childhood investigations.

 Safety and Risk in Early Learning Spaces

 During this module we will explore the notion of safety and risk for a child in the 21st century.
 We will consider different perspectives and investigate how safety and risk is interpreted by parents and practitioners and the influences that have an impact on their behaviour as carers.
 Policy legislation, frameworks and guidance will be explored to investigate the challenges of safeguarding children.
 We will research a range of contemporary and historic judicial and serious case reviews to understand the process of safeguarding children in the UK.
 We will also explore international and cross cultural approaches to safe play, practice and learning spaces, to consider health and safety, risk assessments and safe use of ICT and virtual learning spaces.

 Inclusion and Special Educational Needs and Disability in Early Childhood – core module